Best Things to Eat at Granville Island Public Market (Full Guide)

 Popina Canteen: Their sandwiches are amazing, but definitely go to try a unique dessert.
 Pictured below is their Puff Cream, which is soft-serve ice cream served in a cream puff!

 Bon Macaron Patisserie: You will feel like you’re in France when you try a bite of one of their macarons!
 They even offer classes so you can learn how to make your own.
-Take a look at their macaron menu (linked here) to see a visual of all of their macaron flavors!
+Take a look at their macaron menu to see a visual of all of their macaron flavors!
 I especially want to try the Tiramisu, Pumpkin Spice, and Peanut Butter & Banana the next time we visit!

 A Bread Affair: This certified organic bakery makes all of their breads without preservatives.
 In addition to beautiful loaves of bread, they sell house made sandwiches, homemade cookies, and ice cream sandwiches.